 Behavior is communication.
 We respond fast and automatically, but pausing allows us to really see them.

-2. Be Open and Grateful for Little Joys
+2. Be Open and Grateful for Little Joys of Childhood

-We get caught up in the daily repetitiveness of raising kids.
-Wash, clean, cook, repeat.
+We get caught up in the daily repetitiveness of raising kids — wash, clean, cook, repeat.

 Scientists have found that ‘happiness’ decrease after having children.
 They generally define happiness as “contented and satisfied,” which, I admit, might be a rare feeling as a parent.

-But, perhaps happiness isn’t the real goal.
+Perhaps happiness isn’t the real goal.

 In “The Power of Meaning: Finding Fulfillment in a World Obsessed with Happiness,” Emily Esfahani Smith says that it is a meaningful life, rather than a happy one that leads to a true sense of well-being in life.